-When you enter the United States on a K-1 visa, you will not automatically be issued a Social Security Number (SSN).
+When you enter the United States on a K-1 visa, the government will not automatically give you a Social Security number (SSN).

-Does My A Number Act as My SSN?
+Does My Alien Registration Number Act as a SSN?

 If you lawfully entered the United States, you will be issued an A number.

-To obtain an SSN, you must apply in person at a Social Security Office.
+In order to obtain a SSN, you must apply in person at a Social Security Office.

 To find the Social Security Office closest to you, use the Social Security Office Locator.